 We typically remove ineligible business pages from our search results once we are made aware of them, and request third party search engines like Google to do the same (though they act on their own timetable).
 Note, however, that ineligible pages may still be accessible directly via their URL, or from a user’s content (like photos, reviews) that reference that business.
-Here are some guidelines to keep in mind:

 Ineligible businessesWe try not to list e-commerce businesses, businesses that primarily serve commercial customers, direct-seller businesses, lead-generation businesses, and other businesses that we believe aren’t a good fit for the Yelp community, but there are some gray areas where we need to make a tough call about whether a business belongs on Yelp or not.
 Please let us know if you think you see an ineligible business page on Yelp.

 Opening SoonWe typically do not show businesses in search results that are not scheduled to open for more than one month, though you can add a business as soon as there’s verifiable information about the business available.
 If a business would like to have a page on Yelp prior to opening, we encourage claiming its page and let users know about its opening date through the From the Business section or add “Opening Soon” to their biz name.

 Businesses without physical locationsThere are service-based businesses that are mobile and do not have a fixed location.
 For example, many local home service providers such as plumbers, electricians, and roof cleaners show up at a customer’s residence to do work - while customers rarely visit their offices.
 These businesses should have a service area (which is limited to a 50-mile radius or 100-mile diameter between the two furthest points), rather than using multiple business pages in different geographic areas.
 Although some of these businesses may work out of their home, we avoid adding a home address to a business page unless specifically requested by the business owner.

 Multiple pages for businessesIn general, a business should have a single page per location.
 However there are some other scenarios where multiple pages may be warranted:

 - Discrete service offerings: Businesses offering a variety of services in which users will have distinctly different experiences may require separate pages.
 One example is a car sales/repair business - a user can have a 5-star experience buying their car but may have a 3-star experience getting their car serviced.
 These separate service departments also typically have different operating hours and phone numbers as well, therefore it makes sense to keep them separate.